Grellheist/web-developer-bootcamp-2023/README.md

 From Section 3 to Section 5, the codes will be written with HTML <b>only</b>.

 ## Disclaimer
-I will try completing one Section per day but my highest priority right now it the <a href=https://github.com/Grellheist/100-days-of-python>100 days of Python repo</a>.
+I will try completing one Section per day but my highest priority right now is the <a href=https://github.com/Grellheist/100-days-of-python>100 days of Python repo</a>.